 There are countless ways to preserve tomatoes.
 It seems as though everyone's grandmother had a special family recipe, and yet so many recipes are so similar.
-Regardless of which method you choose to preserve your tomatoes, stewed, juiced, sauced, pickled, or dehydrated, have some fun with it!
+Regardless of which method you choose to preserve your tomatoes, stewed, juiced, sauced, pickled, or dehydrated, have some fun with it, but remember to use a safe tested recipe!
 In this blog, I will share my experiences, good and bad, with canning tomato sauce for the first time.

 This summer, I was gifted 4 pallets of grape tomatoes.
 This equaled just over 45 pounds of tomatoes I now had to figure out how to utilize!
 The clock was ticking, as some of the tomatoes had already begun to go bad and I did not have enough space in my fridge to store them.
 I began searching recipes online and asking friends about their recipes.
 I finally settled on two ways to preserve this wonderful gift of tomatoes.
 I decided I would make tomato sauce, and pickled tomatoes with garlic and basil.
 Being my first time canning tomatoes, I was feeling rather ambitious.
 Looking back now, I think I had a moment of my brain not properly functioning as I clearly did not think this project through.
 I was about to make a full recipe of tomato sauce from grape tomatoes.
 I was not prepared for, nor was I aware of, the full scope of work that lay before me on this great adventure.